bufio+x86_64 +linux

 fn read_tok[link]

 Reads a slice of bytes until the delimiter.
-Delimiter is not included but it is read from the file.
+Delimiter is not included but it is read from the handle.
 The return value must be freed by the caller.

 fn scan_buffer[link]